Sexual Impurity In The Church

 My Final Comments and Tribute to Bob Shufeld!

-Sexual Impurity.
+Sexual Impurity in the body of believers, the Church.
 What a tough subject to cover.
-It came to my attention a couple of months ago.
-We can overcome sexual addictions by letting the words of the Bible fill our minds.
-With Christ, there is hope in a hopeless world.
-(Romans 5:5) And Peter says we should always be ready to tell others the reason for the hope we have (1 Peter 3:15).
+It came to my attention some time back and a young lady asked me to write on the subject.
+We can overcome sexual addictions by letting the words of the Bible fill our minds and embed it in our hearts, which is easier said than done.
+With Christ, there is hope in a very dark and evil world.
+(Romans 5:5) It is Peter who says we should always be ready to tell others the reason for the hope we have (1 Peter 3:15).
+It is easier than you think and you can do it anywhere you are with tack.

 I would like to dedicate my comment section to a wonderful man I knew and worked for about 9 months, Bob Shufeld who passed away 18 Feb.
 2018.
 A kinder and funny person you will never meet.
 Bob who always lighted up a room with a joke or limerick.
-His wife Pat is a wonderful person as well and they were an exemplary Christian couple I and many others learned about true love like my wife and I have as well.
+His wife Pat is a wonderful person as well and they were an exemplary Christian couple I and many others learned about true love from just being around them.
+My wife and I have as well.
 I will never forget him as a friend.
-His body was racked with cancer but no more.
 He is now in heaven in an eternal body that is perfect.
 God's blessings, Gary